Ruddickmg/js-wars/README.md

 If pressed while no unit or building is selected "esc" will bring up the options menu, you may end your turn by selecting "end" from the options menu.

-Units are moved by pressing enter while the cursor is over them, moving the cursor to the desired location within the highlighted movement range and then pressing enter again.
+Units are selected by pressing enter while the cursor is over them.
+After  a unit is selected, moving the cursor to the desired location within the highlighted movement range then pressing enter will move the unit to that location.

 The game is not yet fully animated, more units will be available as they are animated.